Ganado, Arizona: Hubbell trading post

 The first American settlements in the Ganado area were located near what is now Ganado Lake, and was established in 1871 as a trading post owned by Charles Crary.
 A second post operated by "Old Man" William B. Leonard opened soon after.
 These trading posts were established as a service to the Navajo people after the formation of the Fort Defiance Indian reservation, as a means to provide goods not locally available.

 The first name for the settlement was probably Pueblo Colorado when Don Lorenzo Hubbell (1853–1930) moved into the area in 1876.
 Two years later, he purchased his world-famous homestead, trading post and out buildings from William Leonard, which were constructed in 1874.
 Legend says that in an effort not to confuse visitors in the area with Pueblo, Colorado, Hubbell changed the name of the settlement to Ganado in honor of Ganado Mucho, the twelfth signer of the Navajo peace treaty of 1868.

-Born to an Anglo father, and Spanish mother, Hubbell was raised at Pajarito Mesa, New Mexico.
+Born to an Anglo father and Hispanic mother, Hubbell was raised at Pajarito, a village south of Albuquerque, New Mexico.
 He was twenty three when he relocated to Ganado.
 He married Lina Rubi, and the couple had two sons (Roman and Lorenzo Jr.) and two daughters (Adele and Barbara).
 The family added onto the current adobe building which would become the famous Hubbell home, which hosted such guests as Theodore Roosevelt.
 The Hubbell garden contained Virginia creeper, a lawn, as well as native wild and yellow roses, lilac and yucca.

 Hubbell died in 1930, and his youngest son, Roman Hubbell, assumed management duties.
 The stone Hogan (cottage) was constructed by Roman and his wife Dorothy in the early 1930s as a memorial to the elder Hubbell.
 Upon Roman's death in 1957, Dorothy maintained operations until 1967 when the National Park Service acquired the homestead.
 Hubbell, his wife, three of his children, a daughter-in-law, and a granddaughter are buried on the cone-shaped hill northwest of the trading post.
 Many Horses, son of Ganado Mucho, is also interred at this Hubbell family cemetery.

 Hubbell contributed to encouraging the Ganado textiles market and local Navajo weaving houses.

 Other retail trading posts included Ganado Trading, and Shillingburg's (later Round Top).
 The Presbyterian Church established a mission, school and hospital in Ganado in 1901.